dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-To summarise the answer from this section: **let the TypeScript automatically infer the return type**.
+To summarise the answer from this section: **let TypeScript automatically infer the return type**.
 If you need a detailed list of the differences between those 3 types I suggest you [have a look at this SO post](https://stackoverflow.com/questions/58123398/when-to-use-jsx-element-vs-reactnode-vs-reactelement)

 ### Types vs Interfaces

-In part 1 we already talked about this but as a reminder we will follow this rule of thumb: *If you write object oriented code - use interfaces, if you write functional code - use type aliases* in combination with *Use interfaces for public API libraries and types for components, state, JSX, etc.* For that reason I included in the boilerplates that ESLint autofixes interfaces to types.
+Part 1 already covered this but as a reminder you should follow this rule of thumb: *If you write object oriented code - use interfaces, if you write functional code - use type aliases* in combination with *Use interfaces for public API libraries and types for components, state, JSX, etc.* For that reason I included in the boilerplates that ESLint autofixes interfaces to types.

 If you want to go deeper into the differences you can read [this post in TS Handbook](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) but nowadays most of the features present in an interface are in a type as well and vice versa.